cometbft/cometbft/spec/light-client/supervisor/supervisor_001_draft.md

 so-called witnesses.
 As some full nodes may be faulty, this functionality must be implemented in a fault-tolerant way.

-In the Tendermint blockchain, the validator set may change with every new block.
+In a Cosmos blockchain, the validator set may change with every new block.
 The staking and unbonding mechanism induces a [security model](TMBC-FM-2THIRDS-link): starting at time *Time* of the [header](TMBC-HEADER-link),